-Going forward should the message be that there are funded spaces available rather than advertising that it's for FSM young people only?
+Should our message be that there are funded spaces available rather than advertising that it's for FSM young people only?

 This is a great approach to take if you want to run an open access provision.
 Promote to all making sure that costs are clear and advertise that there are free spaces available for children eligible for benefits-related free school meals.